Cycloserine

+Cycloserine was widely used in the 1950s and 1960s as a primary treatment for acute UTIs and tuberculosis.
+Upon the discovery of its neuropsychiatric side effects, usage decreased dramatically beginning in the 1970s.
+Cycloserine is classified as a Group B agent for the treatment of multidrug-resistant tuberculosis by the World Health Organization, a classification that defines it as a "conditionally recommended [agent] of second choice."
+Additionally, it is on the World Health Organization's List of Essential Medicines.
+Cycloserine has received some research interest from the field of psychiatry, most notably in the formulation of cycloserine/lurasidone as a treatment for bipolar depression and suicidal ideation.

 Medical uses

 Tuberculosis

-For the treatment of tuberculosis, cycloserine is classified as a second-line drug.
-Its use is only considered if one or more first-line drugs cannot be used.
-Hence, cycloserine is restricted for use only against multiple drug-resistant and extensively drug-resistant strains of M. tuberculosis.
-Another reason for limited use of this drug is the neurological side effects it causes, since it is able to penetrate into the central nervous system (CNS) and cause headaches, drowsiness, depression, dizziness, vertigo, confusion, paresthesias, dysarthria, hyperirritability, psychosis, convulsions, and shaking (tremors).
-Overdose of cycloserine may result in paresis, seizures, and coma, while alcohol consumption may increase the risk of seizures.
-Coadministration of pyridoxine can reduce the incidence of some of these CNS side effects (e.g. convulsions) caused by cycloserine.
+Cycloserine is used primarily for the treatment of multidrug-resistant (MDR-TB) and extensively drug-resistant (XDR-TB) strains of M. tuberculosis, remaining a second- or third-line of treatment for the condition due to its significant neurological and psychological side effects.
+Cycloserine is always used as part of a multidrug regimen.
+Because the drug leaves users susceptible to high blood concentrations and systemic toxicity, users require frequent renal, hepatic and hematologic laboratory monitoring.

+Urinary tract infections

+Cycloserine has demonstrated clinical efficacy against multi-drug resistant urinary pathogens, being approved for the treatment of acute UTIs caused by E. coli and Enterobacter species.
+Additionally, cycloserine has shown in vitro activity against drug-resistant strains of Pseudomonas aeruginosa, Klebsiella pneumoniae and Acinetobacter baumannii.
+Cycloserine's use in treating UTIs is extremely uncommon both due to its comparatively lower efficacy against traditional antibiotics, as well as its significant neurological and psychological side effects.
+Consequently, it is treated as a drug of last resort, used when other primary options have been exhausted.

 Pharmacology

 Mechanism of action

 Cycloserine works as an antibiotic by inhibiting cell-wall biosynthesis in bacteria.
 As a cyclic analogue of D-alanine, cycloserine acts against two crucial enzymes important in the cytosolic stages of peptidoglycan synthesis: alanine racemase (Alr) and D-alanine:D-alanine ligase (Ddl).
 The first enzyme is a pyridoxal 5'-phosphate-dependent enzyme which converts the L-alanine to the D-alanine form.
 The second enzyme is involved in joining two of these D-alanine residues together by catalyzing the formation of the ATP-dependent D-alanine-D-alanine dipeptide bond between the resulting D-alanine molecules.
 If both of these enzymes are inhibited, then D-alanine residues cannot form and previously formed D-alanine molecules cannot be joined.
 This effectively leads to inhibition of peptidoglycan synthesis.

 Psychiatric use is suggested based on partial NMDA receptor agonism, which improves neural plasticity in lab animals.
 The degree of clinical usefulness is, as aforementioned, unclear and still being explored, as of 2016.

+L-Cycloserine is known to act as a GABA transaminase inhibitor (GABA-T inhibitor) and to have anticonvulsant effects.